An authentic 300 calorie Chicken Madras recipe you can swap for your regular takeaway dish.

-I love Indian food, so I discovered the Madras whilst at an Indian restaurant.
-Madras comes from a region known as Madras in southern India, which is now modern-day Chennai.
-It’s not actually known as “Madras Curry” in India – what we know as a “curry” was created by British restaurants.
+I love Indian food, so I discovered chicken Madras.
+Madras comes from Madras in southern India, which is now known as Chennai.
+It’s not actually known as “Madras Curry” in India – the name was created my British restaurants.

 Add a big scoop of rice and spoonful of yoghurt and that’s 500 calories.
 Give this authentic recipe a go next time you fancy a takeaway.
 It takes about an hour to prepare and cook – more or less the same time it takes for your takeaway to arrive!